 Zia also shared the love story of her courtship and marriage with her wife, Lia.
 Zia described how they registered as domestic partners with the City of San Francisco years ago at a window in City Hall that “also gave out dog licenses.”
 When they registered as domestic partners with the state of California a few years later, she said, they didn’t even get to go to a “dog-license window” – they simply filled out a form and mailed it in.
 But it was when the couple finally legally married in 2004 – though that marriage was invalidated by the California Supreme Court five months later – that they finally experienced, for the first time, a taste of true equality.
 (Zia and her wife subsequently re-married in 2008, during the period before Prop 8 passed.)

 Zia testified that once they married, both of their families finally recognized them as part of the family, rather than, for example, referring to Lia as “Helen’s friend.”
 She described the moving scene just a few months ago when the couple visited Lia’s father, who has since passed away, in hospice.
 The hospice staff asked, “Are these your daughters?” and he replied proudly, “No, this is my daughter, and this is my favorite daughter-in-law.”

-Stories like Helen Zia’s make it impossible to ignore the pain that anti-LGBT bigotry, exacerbated by legal inequality, causes every member of our community.
+Stories like Helen Zia’s make it impossible to ignore the pain that anti-LGBTQ bigotry, exacerbated by legal inequality, causes every member of our community.
 It’s difficult to listen to these stories and be reminded of the hurt and shame that we often try to suppress.
-But Zia’s story also carries in it the seeds of hope – the genuine joy that wells up when LGBT people experience true acceptance.
+But Zia’s story also carries in it the seeds of hope – the genuine joy that wells up when LGBTQ people experience true acceptance.
 Every person deserves that feeling of acceptance and support.
 That is what this case is fighting for.